OutSystems/docs-product/src/develop/reuse-and-refactor/handle-changes.md

 When you change the functionality in your **producer** and you publish the changed module, one of the following situations can happen in a **consumer module at runtime**:

 * **No impact on Consumer**: The changes you performed in the producer causes no impact on the consumer module at runtime and the consumer immediately starts using your latest implementation.
-Example: Changing the content of a WebScreen ([weak dependency](strong-weak-dependencies.md#weak-dependencies)) with no changes to its signature.
+Example: Changing the content of a Screen ([weak dependency](strong-weak-dependencies.md#weak-dependencies)) with no changes to its signature.

 * **Outdated Consumer**: The changes you performed in the producer module are compatible with the consumer, which means that there are no manual fixes to do in the consumer, but the consumer is now running an outdated version of your producer.
 Example: Changing the logic of an exposed Server Action ([strong dependency](strong-weak-dependencies.md#strong-dependencies)) with no changes to its signature.